 3 Fantasy Football Quarterback Streaming Options for Week 5

-Quarterback streaming isn't for everyone, but if you're in a standard league -- like a 10- or 12-team league that features just one starting signal caller -- grabbing productive quarterbacks who have good matchups off the waiver wire is often doable.
+Quarterback streaming isn't for everyone, but if you're in a standard league -- like a 10- or 12-team league that features just one starting signal caller -- grabbing potentially productive quarterbacks in good matchups off the waiver wire is often doable.

 If you're looking for some quarterback options from the waiver wire -- regardless of league size -- we have you covered.
-Here are three quarterbacks owned in fewer than roughly 30% of Yahoo! leagues who are in good spots this week.
+Here are three quarterbacks rostered in fewer than roughly 30% of Yahoo leagues who are in good spots this week.

 The Carolina Panthers have shown the ability this year to put up points in good matchups.
 They scored 30 points on the Las Vegas Raiders in Week 1 and totaled 31 against the Arizona Cardinals in Week 4.